 In Dr. Starrett’s parlance, just by “feeding slack” to the joint you give it a lot more room to breathe and to move in a smoother more aligned manner.
 But remember we still need to look “below” too, so that means spending equal time addressing your calves and your shins.

 Tinker, experiment, and figure out what combination of soft tissue work, self-massage, and stretching work best for your body!

 Keep Training: Your body responds to movement.
-To find out what CAN you do?
+Find out what it CAN still do

 Fortunately, most common runner injuries: Runner’s Knee, IT Band Syndrome, Plantar Fasciitis, Shin Splints, and Achilles tendonitis respond well to a temporary reprieve from what first caused the aggravation (i.e. a reduction in running) and a temporary shift towards other forms of movement.